 Is a habitation check a legal requirement?

 We always recommend getting a habitation check done when you buy a second-hand motorhome and, of course, if your motorhome insurance company requires one or you need one to maintain a warranty, then you will need to get one done.
-But, technically, you do not legally need to do a hab check at all.
+But, technically, you do not legally need to do a hab check at all, especially not an annual check.

 Might I suggest that you do.